silver-sat/Ground_Station_Software/README.md

 This will start the gpredict interface module, the serial read task, the serial write task, and the user interface.
 The gpredict interface will listen on the default TCP/IP port used by gpredict for radio frequency information.

 If you receive an error message, you may need to modify the serial port name in serial_read_interface.py and serial_write_interface.py to match the port name of the radio on your system.
-Again, socat may allow you to map the serial port to a defined PTY name.

 Open a browser and navigate to the address displayed in the Flask startup log, typically http://127.0.0.1:5000/.
 Ensure the SilverSat user interface is displayed.

 You may now enter commands to the satellite by clicking a button or typing a command on the command line and pressing enter.
 Responses from the satellite will be displayed at the bottom of the window, most recent response first.

 Start gpredict and open Radio Control.
 Target SilverSat and Track it.
 Then select your radio device and Engage.
 Radio Doppler data for the selected satellite will be transmitted to the ground radio via the gpredict interface module.
-The frequencies will be visible in the command window.

 ## Operating the satellite